Skip to main content

 Do you have sciatica pain?

-Sciatica occurs when your sciatic nerve is injured or put under too much pressure.
+Sciatica happens when your sciatic nerve is injured or put under too much pressure.
 This nerve runs from your lower back, through your hips and bottom, and down your legs to your feet.
 Sciatica pain, and sciatic nerve pain, are terms often used interchangeably with sciatica - but sciatica can also describe numbness or a tingling sensation.

 Sciatica isn't a health condition on its own, but a symptom of a health problem - for example, a herniated disk - often called a slipped disk - could be the root of the problem.